 Every insurance company in the world has a 24/7 claims reporting system.
 Use it, then proceed to the next tip.

 Secure The Property And Prevent Additional Damage

-Another common property insurance clause is that you’re required to prevent further damage to your property.
+Your property insurance policy will have a section on your duties after a loss stating that you’re required to prevent further damage to your property.
 When water damage occurs, and you can do something to reduce the damage, then you should take that step (without endangering yourself, of course).

 If your insurer finds that you could have reduced the damage had you taken a simple action, then your claim may be reduced.
-In other words, additional damage that occurs after you’ve reported the claim is not always covered by your insurer.
+In other words, additional damage that occurs after you’ve noticed any damage is not always covered by your insurer.

-Some of the tips for reducing further water damage inside your home include:
+Some of the tips and advice for reducing further water damage inside your home include: